 Paper Proposals for Conferences

-Two ways to submit paper proposals to conferences:
+Two ways to submit a paper proposal:

 - Through a panel proposal: Prospective Panel Chairs must propose between three to five Papers at the time of proposing a Panel.
 If your Paper is part of a Panel, you do not need to submit it separately.